adampriley1/ReadmeGenerator/README.md

   INSTALLATION INSTRUCTIONS
   ______________________________
-  * aas
+  * nope

   USAGE
   ______________________________
-  * df
+  * testing little big projects

   LICENCE TYPE
   ______________________________
-  * GNU
+  * Boost Software

   CREDITS
   ______________________________
-  * dsf
+  * adam riley

   TESTS
   ______________________________
-  * undefined
+  * none

   QUESTIONS
   ______________________________
-  Any questions regarding this application, assistance can be reached by contacting sdfs, or github: asdf
+  Any questions regarding this application, assistance can be reached by contacting adaf @.com, or github: ada@ azdfsd.com

-  Copyright (c) undefined
+Copyright (c) adam

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal